AntonyShinson/Banking-Website/README.md

 ## Features
 - Modern responsive UI
 - Send and receive money
 - Dashboard with charts and analytics
-- Easy navigation using React Router